How to Batch Update X Account Profiles with TwexAPI

 "data": true

-export TWEXAPI_TOKEN="your_twexapi_bearer_token"Then send the fields you want to change:
+export TWEXAPI_TOKEN="your_twexapi_bearer_token"Then send only the fields you want to change:

 1curl --request POST \